boxvenue/BookPage-layout/README.md

  An experimental page layout that let's you navigate pages by swiping or dragging as in a booklet, inspired by Flipboard.

 ###Version history

--Added PHP enabled live content with ajax support -Added header buttons for tablet and Smartphone compatibility
+*Added PHP enabled live content with ajax support *Added header buttons for tablet and Smartphone compatibility

 ###Security